sjspielman/pyvolve/README.md

-pyvolve
+Pyvolve
 ============

-pyvolve is a python library to simulate evolutionary sequences along a phylogenetic tree.
+Pyvolve is a python library to simulate evolutionary sequences along a phylogenetic tree.
 Written by Stephanie J. Spielman (stephanie.spielman@gmail.com).

 pyvolve has several dependencies, which can be installed using the following links:
 * [Biopython](http://biopython.org/wiki/Download)
 * [Scipy and Numpy](http://www.scipy.org/install.html)

-Alternatively, the installing the [*Anaconda python distribution*](https://store.continuum.io/cshop/anaconda/) will provide a package bundle with all dependencies.

 To install pyvolve, enter the following commands from this directory: